 “In a marathon, you need to learn how to deal with pain.
 When I’m really pushing through pain, my mind cannot tell me to stop.
 It tells me to maintain because I know where there is pain there is success” – Eliud Kipchoge in ESPN’s “Endurance.”
 Kipchoge is the only person who has completed a marathon in 2:00:25.

 Dealing with pain is an understatement when you’re running a marathon, however, if you run the race well, you may find that you’ll eliminate unnecessary pain or suffering.
 How could this occur?
-All me to pass along those points.
+Allow me to talk about those points!

 Do you remember this picture?
 It’s a picture of my safe place that I wrote about in Choosing Change #1: Safe People, Safe Places, and Safe Processes.
 I mention it here because yes, the practice of the principles written about in the Choosing Change #1 post will be of service to you as you consider running in and completing your race effectively.
 However, I’m also displaying it here because this was the starting point of my long-distance practice runs as I trained for the Los Angeles marathons that I competed in.